jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
 Where was I. Oh right.
 ADHD diagnosis.
 It made sense looking back at my life.
+I was elated to get my diagnosis,
 {{% /note %}}

 ---